koka-lang/koka/doc/spec/tour.kk.md

 ### Type Inference

-Koka is also strongly typed.
+&koka; is also strongly typed.
 It uses a powerful type inference engine to infer most types, and types generally do not get in the way.
 In particular, you can always leave out the types of any local variables.
-This is the case for example for ``base`` and ``rot`` values in the previous example; hover with the mouse over the example to see the types that were inferred by Koka.
+This is the case for example for ``base`` and ``rot`` values in the previous example; hover with the mouse over the example to see the types that were inferred by &koka;.
 Generally, it is good practice though to write type annotations for function parameters and the function result since it both helps with type inference, and it provides useful documentation with better feedback from the compiler.